vdavydzenka/PPAOS_Research/README.md

 I would like to thank **Dr. Kriegel**  at **University of Wyoming** for all her help and guidance throughout the project.

+*** - More information will be published after research is presented at an upcomming ASHA Conference in Washington DC, 2026.